eMobilis-Explorer/loops/README.md

-# eMobilis - Second Challenge/ Assignment(PHP Looping)
+# eMobilis - Third Challenge/ Assignment(Function Challenge)

 This is a solution to my second eMobilis Expolorer class Assignment We were to learning on loops using while, do .. while, `switch`, for, and foreach loop types